1

 Foliage Type: Deciduous -

-Bloom Time: Spring, with insignificant flowers -
+Bloom Time: Spring, with catkins appearing in early spring -

-Growth Rate: Moderate to rapid -
+Growth Rate: Moderate to fast -

 Light Requirements: Full sun to partial shade -